 - Whether you are noticed

-When it comes to parking near or on public highways, the go-to legislation is the The Highways Act 1980.
-Under this act, if you are deemed to be causing an obstruction to a public highway, you can be asked to move on.
+When it comes to parking near or on public highways, the go-to legislation is the Highways Act 1980.
+Under this act, if you are deemed to be obstructing a public highway, you can be asked to move on.
 In practice, authorities (local councils and by extension police) will probably only ask you to move on if you are causing a serious safety concern with your parking, or if you stay multiple days.

 You should not obstruct access to roads, driveways, or to a property's view.

 Is it legal to sleep in your car?
 Near a public highway: As long as your vehicle is not causing an obstruction, there is no law against sleeping in your car overnight.

 On private land: in general, you should seek permission from the landowner.
 In a car park, for example, as owned by a company, local council, NHS etc, you may not be allowed to sleep overnight in your vehicle.
 For example, NHS car parks often prohibit sleeping in your car overnight.

 All land in the UK is owned by someone.
 Which person or entity owns a piece of land affects whether or not you can park overnight.
 Nearby signage will detail whether or not overnight parking is permitted.
 However, you're only likely to encounter legal ramifications if it clearly states the penalty for doing so (see example photos in this article).

 In most cases, you need to obtain permission from the landowner before parking.
 However, if you arrive late and leave early, and don’t leave any litter or waste, you're unlikely to encounter any problems.